tarantool/ansible-cartridge/examples/getting-started-app/README.md

 ![Unconfigured instances](./images/unconfiured-instances.png)

 If you change instance configuration in `cartridge_instances` and run playbook, this instance configuration file in `/etc/tarantool/conf.d/` would be changed and systemd service would be restarted.
 You can experiment with adding new instances and changing `cartridge_instances`, `cartridge_cluster_cookie` and `cartridge_defaults` sections.
 Note, that playbook would affect only instances mentioned in config.

-Instances expelling is described in [TODO] section.
+Instances expelling is not supported in current version, but it's coming soon.

-### Replicasets
+Now, you can use Web UI to expell instances.

-TODO: merge edit-topology and rewrite this section
+### Set up replicasets

 Now we have instances running on two hosts.
 It's time to join them to replicaset.